Mountain bike: Adaptive mountain bike (aMTB)

+MTB that has specialised equipment or is modified to make it accessible to individuals with varying mobility requirements.
+It can be two-wheeled, three-wheeled or four-wheeled.
+It can also have electrical motor assistance.

 Vintage MTB Day

 Vintage MTB Day is an event or gathering where enthusiasts celebrate and ride classic, older mountain bikes (MTBs).
 The occasion typically features bicycles from the 1970s, 1980s, and early 1990s, showcasing the evolution of mountain bike technology and design.
 The event was established to honor and recognize the pioneers of mountain biking.

 Held every 13 August in cities and countries around the world, Vintage MTB Day is open to participants of all backgrounds and encourages community involvement through group rides, exhibitions, and discussions of vintage bicycle culture.

 Celebration

 Across different countries, Vintage MTB Day is marked by events focused on classic mountain bikes.
 Common activities include: